abelian424/archiso-bcachefs-mainline/README.md

 # archiso-bcachefs-mainline
-A fork of vale981's repo to allow building bcachefs with the latest stable kernel, with kernel optimizations from nicman23's PKGBUILD and a fix by eadwu.
-Here is the readme by vale981, modified for this repo:
+A fork of vale981@'s repo to allow building bcachefs with the latest stable kernel, with kernel optimizations from nicman23@'s PKGBUILD and a fix by eadwu@.
+Here is the readme by vale981@, modified for this repo:

 # Archlinux Live with Bcachefs